Seattle University '99

-Maria L. Ochoa, Assistant Director (Gonzaga University '02, Seattle University '12)Maria began with Magis as an Advisory Board member in 2006 after having served in local Ignatian ministries, and joined the Magis team as a Program Assistant in July 2007.
+Maria began with Magis as an Advisory Board member in 2006 after having served in local Ignatian ministries, and joined the Magis team as a Program Assistant in July 2007.
 Presently, Maria serves as Assistant Director overseeing program development, and marketing and outreach.
 She also co-facilitates the Contemplative Leaders in Action cohorts.
-Maria is a graduate of Gonzaga University (2002) with a B.A. in Art and Italian Studies, and a graduate of Seattle University (2012) with a M.A. in Transforming Spirituality from the School of Theology & Ministry.Maria’s professional interests lie in various areas, including the arts, ministry, program development, justice work, and social outreach.
-Over the course of Maria’s career, she has owned and operated an art gallery business, served as Pastoral Assistant for young adult ministry (20's & 30's) for St. Joseph's Church, Program Coordinator for KUOW 94.9 FM Public Radio, and Residential Minister for Housing & Residence Life/Campus Ministry at Seattle University.
-Maria enjoys designing and implementing retreats, and meeting alumni from various backgrounds.
+Maria is a graduate of Gonzaga University (2002) with a B.A. in Art, and a graduate of Seattle University (2012) with a M.A. in Transforming Spirituality from the School of Theology & Ministry.After owning an art gallery business, Maria served as Pastoral Assistant for young adult ministry at St. Joseph's Church, and Residential Minister for Housing & Residence Life/Campus Ministry at Seattle University.
+Maria enjoys designing and facilitating retreats, and meeting alumni from various backgrounds.
 Maria’s ministerial interests include creativity, spirituality and the arts.
 She is also serves as a spiritual director in the Spiritual Exercises in Everyday Life (SEEL) program.